 "Since starting this fellowship, I have begun to consider my relationship with money as a spiritual practice.
 Money is one element of wealth and to really be spiritually and emotionally abundant, I need to work on that relationship.
 I feel like I'm learning how to talk about and appreciate the resource that helps keep a roof over my head and food in my stomach."

 The dots between began at the start of COVID-19 when Santa Fe cancelled its major art markets.
 Knowing that these art markets were often the sole source of income for participants, Tamara created a 6 month program to help artists diversify their revenue sources and strengthen their financial understanding to emerge strongly from the pandemic.
 Staff members and former awardees at Creative Capital gave early advice to help create a pipeline of artists in the Southwest who could apply and win the Creative Capital award.
-Tamara is also grateful to these founding advisors who gave their time and expertise to promote and grow the program.
+Tamara is also grateful to the founding advisors listed below who gave their time and expertise to promote and grow the program.